HPCBio/Intro-to-ChIPseq/lessons/10_data_visualization.md

 ## Learning Objectives
 * Generate bigWig files
-* Visualizing enrichment patterns at particular locations in the genome
+* Visualizing enrichment patterns at particular locations in the genome using deepTools
 * Evaluating regions of differential enrichment using `bedtools`

 ## Visualization of ChIP-seq data